neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 ![](images/28-browser.png)

-Congratulations on setting up Neo4j on AWS, connecting to it and loading some data!
+Congratulations on setting up Neo4j on GCP, connecting to it and loading some data!